 Other Types of Careless Driving Leading to Fatal Accidents

-When we take a look at death by careless driving case studies, the reasons we have already discussed above are generally the most common ways that fatal accidents occur.
+When we look at death by careless driving case studies, the reasons we have already discussed above are generally the most common ways that fatal accidents occur.
 However, there are many other examples of careless driving that can also lead to a fatal road traffic accident, such as:

 - Driving while you are suffering from a serious illness that negatively affects your ability to drive in some way.